MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-02-prepare-the-project.md

 Let's add Mesh Emulation Mode capability to your project.
 In this mode, when you press the Unity editor Play button, you get an approximate preview of what the content will look and feel like when it runs in the Mesh app.
 A key feature of Mesh Emulation Mode is the ability to run multiple clients within the same process; this allows you to easily get a first impression of a multi-user scenario.

 **To add Mesh Emulation Mode capability**:
-1. Press the Play button.
+1. Press the Unity Editor Play button.
 This dialog appears:

     ![A screenshot of the Mesh Emulator Setup missing dialog.](../../../media/sample-mesh-101/499-emulator-setup-missing-dialog.png)